 Let’s take a look at the map for the cost breakdown.

-From the standpoint of the average hourly rates charged by app development companies we can observe the following picture:
+From the standpoint of the average hourly rates charged by service providers we can observe the following picture:

 - US and Canadian-based companies charge from $50 to $250 per hour